Rights, responsibilities and citizenship

 Topic Overview

-The City & Guilds Level 1 Award in Employability Skills is designed to help you develop the essential skills and knowledge needed to succeed in the workplace.
-This qualification covers key areas such as communication, teamwork, problem-solving, and self-management, which are highly valued by employers across all industries.
-By completing this award, you will build a strong foundation for entering the world of work or progressing to further study.
+The City & Guilds Entry Level Introductory Award in Employability Skills (Entry 3) is designed to help you develop the essential skills needed to succeed in the workplace.
+This qualification covers key areas such as communication, teamwork, problem-solving, and self-management.
+By completing this award, you will gain a solid foundation in employability skills that are valued by employers across all industries.

 Key Concepts